ERASMUS+

 Kosovo – Kolegji Aga Xhite

-❍ Staff mobility for teaching – Incoming: Number of participants = 3 (36 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 3 (36 days in total)

-❍ Staff mobility for teaching – Outgoing: Number of participants = 1 (9 days)
+❍ Staff mobility for teaching – Outgoing: Number of participants = 1 (9 days in total)

-❍ Student mobility for studies – Incoming: Number of participants (1 with fewer opportunities) = 2 (6 months)
+❍ Student mobility for studies – Incoming: Number of participants (1 with fewer opportunities) = 2 (6 months in total)

-❍ Student mobility for studies – Outgoing: Number of participants (1 with fewer opportunities) = 2 (5 months)
+❍ Student mobility for studies – Outgoing: Number of participants (1 with fewer opportunities) = 2 (5 months in total)

 (Region 2) Neighbourhood East